ClaudioZandonella/trackdown/README.md

 # Important News

 `trackdown` is undergoing a complete revision.
 In the `master` branch, you can find the previous version of the package (formerly named `rmdrive`).

-In the `develop` branch, instead, you can find the new version that icludes support for `.Rmd` and `.Rnw` files and other new feature (e.g., hide chunks code).
+In the `develop` branch, instead, you can find the **new version** that includes support for `.Rmd` and `.Rnw` files and other new feature (e.g., hide chunks code).
 You can find the documentation of the new version of the package at <https://ekothe.github.io/trackdown/>

 # Installation